ILikeAI/AlwaysReddy/README.md

 - "From the comments in my clipboard what do the r/LocalLLaMA users think of X?"
 - Quick journal entries, I speedily list what I have done today and get it to write a journal entry to my clipboard before I shutdown the computer for the day.

-### Setup:
-Here's an updated version of the setup sections for Linux and Windows:

 ### Setup for Windows:

 1. Clone this repo with `git clone https://github.com/ILikeAI/AlwaysReddy`
 2. cd into the directory `cd AlwaysReddy`
-3. Create a virtual environment with `python -m venv venv`
+3. Create a virtual environment with `python -m venv venv`-- This step is imortant, make sure to name it exactly `venv`
 4. Activate the virtual environment: `venv\Scripts\activate`
 5. Install requirements with `pip install -r requirements.txt`.
 Also run `pip install -r local_whisper_requirements.txt` if you want to run whisper locally. - check the setup steps here if you have troubles using local whisper https://github.com/m-bain/whisperX
-6. Run the setup script with `python setup.py`
+6. Run the setup script with `python setup.py`.
+This will also create a run file `run_AlwaysReddy.bat`.
 7. Open the `config.py` and `.env` files and update them with your settings and API key.
-8. Run the assistant with `python main.py`
+8. Run the assistant with `run_AlwaysReddy.bat` or `python main.py`.
+The run file will automatically activate the virtual environment.

 If you get an error saying you need to install ffmpeg, try the steps here: https://github.com/openai/whisper#setup